Kwadwo Osseo-Asare

-Kwadwo Osseo-Asare is an Ghanaian materials scientist who is Distinguished Professor of Materials Science and Engineering at the Pennsylvania State University.
+Kwadwo Osseo-Asare is a Ghanaian materials scientist who is Distinguished Professor of Materials Science and Engineering at the Pennsylvania State University.
 He was awarded the American Institute of Mining, Metallurgical, and Petroleum Engineers Gold Medal in 1997.
 He was elected a member of the National Academy of Engineering in 2004 for contributions to the fundamental understanding of interfacial phenomena in leaching and solvent extraction.

 Early life and education

 Osseo-Asare studied at the Achimota School in Ghana.
 He was awarded an African Scholarship Program for American Universities (ASPAU) scholarship to move to the United States to attend university, and joined the University of California, Berkeley.
 Here he specialised in materials science, and completed his master's research on the wetting behaviour of silver iodide.
 He stayed at University of California, Berkeley for his doctoral research, where he worked on hydrometallurgy with Douglas Fuerstenau.
 Immediately after graduating, Osseo-Asare was appointed to the technical staff at Amax Engineering, where he worked on extraction and refinement of nickel and cobalt.